nsimona/giveapaw/README.md

   - Each service, including databases, is deployed individually to maintain modularity and facilitate independent scaling.

 - Data Clearing
-  - The individual service deployments result in data clearing on every project run, which is beneficial for development and testing purposes.
+  - The individual service deployments result in data clearing on every project run, for prod deployments - dbs need to be deployed as PVCs.

 ### Development Environment